-Where informal solutions fail, or serious harassment or bullying occurs, employees can bring a formal complaint in the form of a grievance, with the procedure adapted to take account of the sensitivities of such situations.
+Where informal solutions fail, or serious harassment or bullying occurs, anyone can bring a formal complaint using the church’s complaints policy, with the procedure adapted to take account of the sensitivities of such situations.
 Each step and action under the formal complaints procedure will be taken without unreasonable delay.